nalutm/nalutm/README.md

 - 👩🏽‍🎓 I'm a Computer Science student
 - 🚀 I intend to collaborate in projects that will make the world a better place
-- 💻 I enjoy solving  challenges to practice my knowledge
+- 💻 I enjoy solving  challenges to practice my knowledges
 - 📚 🐶 🐱 🌲 I love reading, dogs, cats and being surrounded by nature

 ##